Information on employing a Nanny

 Nannies whether registered with Ofsted or not are unable to offer:

 Funded childcare for 2 year olds

 The benefits of using home-based childcare

-- Siblings of different ages can be cared for together
+- Siblings of different ages can be looked after together

-- Able to offer care more flexibly, for more days and times than other forms of childcare
+- The Nanny can offer care more flexibly, for more days and times than other forms of childcare

-- You and your child don't have to travel to the childcare setting
+- You and your child don't have to travel to and from the childcare setting

 - Children can be looked after even when unwell, whereas other settings may be reluctant to accept them.